 If, over time, you collect a bunch of nofollow links to your website, the mere exposure of these to new audiences coupled with a high volume of relevant links can really boost your SEO.

-Or, if you’re buying backlinks or guest posting, then using nofollow links will keep your SEO safe because you’d be following Google’s guidelines.
+Or, if you’re guest posting or have a ton of affiliate links, then using nofollow links will keep your SEO safe because you’d be following Google’s guidelines.

 Interestingly enough, a 2019 industry study found that both dofollow and total backlinks (including nofollow links) had a similar impact on search engine rankings.

-That means nofollow links do in fact help your SEO – not a crazy amount, but definitely worth staying on top of.
+That means nofollow links do in fact help your SEO – not a crazy amount, but definitely worth pursuing.
+Any links to your website are usually worth having.

 Step 01.
 Login to your Showit account and find the link you want to make nofollow